CUSTOMER ANALYTICS2025-11-12

 A customer success journey map should be actionable and realistic.

-Your real focus should be on the customer’s painful experiences or pain points, so that you can take the necessary actions to improve them.
+Your primary focus should be on the customer's painful experiences or pain points, so that you can take the necessary actions to address and improve them.

 Hence, conducting thorough user research is essential for a detailed analysis.
 You can go through the whole process to experience all the painful hump at the touchpoint.